HPAI-BSC/intention-aware-pgs/docs/index.md

 <iframe width="502" height="282" src="https://www.youtube.com/embed/FOZkfVnE3vA" title="pgs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+# Motivating example
+Consider the following scenario.
+You are watching a chef work in the kitchen.
+He toils away at the cutting board, prepares ingredients over the counter-top... until you see him fill a cooking pot with water.
+You surmise that it will take part in the recipe, possibly to boil water and do something with it.
+You ask the chef: Why did you feel that pot?
+Befuddlingly, he responds:

+`Because the hob was unused, and the pot was empty.`

+This kind of responses are a staple of explainable agency.
+Especially when working with explaining opaque agents, or coming up with agent-agnostic methods, explainable agency focuses on which elements of the current state seem to be relevant for the action (in this case, filling the pot).
+Rather than illuminate the explainee, it leaves them confused.
+Instead, what he'd have expected would be something akin to:

+`Because I am going to cook pasta.`

+We humans are able to attribute that sort of intentionality easily, simply via observation: without the need to ask, by simply observing the countertop and locating the dry pasta, we could have arrived at the same conclusion.
+Moreso, the task of cooking pasta, albeit desirable (who doesn't love some good carbonara), is not the sole reason of existence of the cook: therefore, when doing this attribution, we would be hypothesising that such seems desirable and is going to happen.

+We should also take into consideration that, even if such a desire or goal existed, there may be things (such as) the building catching fire) that would result in the desire not being fulfilled.
+Hence, it would be nice to also know how much intention is there behind the actions: will he stop making pasta if he gets a phone call that a friend is bringing take-out?
+Has he already cooked some spoilables, and hence is determined to use them despite the call?

+With these questions in mind, we want a model that, like humans, is capable of attributing intentions, and can be used to reference desires, milestones, goals, etc. that an explainee will understand as part of their outcome.
+When we have these intentions, we will be able to reply to questions like:

+* What do you intend to do now? _I intend to boil water, cook pasta, and serve a plate of carbonara._
+* Why are you filling the pot with water? _I need it to boil water._
+* How are you going to boil water? _I will place the pot with water on the hob, turn it on, then go back to chopping the guanciale.
+By the time I end, the water will be boiling._

 ## Intention Policy Graphs (IPG)

 IPGs are a simple model for understanding telic (that is, long-term) agent behaviour.
 The gist is: if an explainee would